PAlaimo/STHawkesSRIsoRoadNet/README.md

-# Semi-Parametric estimation of a isotropic Spatio-Temporal Hawkes process on a road-network
+# Semi-parametric estimation of an isotropic Spatio-Temporal Hawkes process on a road network